We are reader-supported. When you buy through links on our site, we may earn an affiliate commission. Read More...

 Ibis Mojo 3 is a high-end full-suspension bike that’s fun and lively to ride, intended for professionals and enthusiasts.
 It takes a step away from the conventional approach and offers something truly unique on the cycling market.

 Many riders today are in search of a truly fun trail bike.
-You would think that is easy to find right?
-Well that is not necessarily the case!
+Would you think that is easy to find right?
+Well, that is not necessarily the case!
 As the sport of mountain biking has evolved, so have the bikes.
-You will find top level athletes requiring ultra-slack and long geometry, which the manufacturers of course make.
+You will find top-level athletes requiring ultra-slack and long geometry, which the manufacturers of course make.
 This is great for riders who ride extremely rough terrain at full speed all of the time, but can also take away from some of the liveliness that makes a bike fun to ride.

 Bring in the Ibis Mojo 3.

 This bike is modern but still maintains the fun qualities that many riders are on the search for.
 It is a through and through trail bike that will take you anywhere a trail bike should be able to take you (perhaps even more).
 There is just something special about the Mojo 3.

 Read on to find out what makes this one of the best (and most diverse) trail bikes available.

 The Ibis Mojo 3 bike comes in multiple different build kits – Special Blend, SLX, XT & X01.
 However, the frame is the exact same on every one of them.
 Both the front and rear triangles are made of carbon fiber to help keep it lightweight (about 5.5 pounds with a shock).
 The bike features 130mm of rear travel which makes use of a DW link system, and 140mm of front travel.
 These are good numbers for most of the trails that you will come across.
 All of the cables are routed internally through the frame which helps to give the bike a clean look.

 Here is where the interesting aspects of this bike start to show.

 Ibis made the Mojo 3 capable of running both plus and regular sized tires (27.5” diameter) on the same wheelset!